 In 1972, an impoundment failed in West Virginia’s Buffalo Creek Hollow, letting loose a 15-20 foot wave moving at an estimated speed of seven feet per second which levelled town after town for 15 miles.
 Out of a population of more than 5,000 people, 125 residents were killed, 1,121 were injured, and more than 4,000 were left homeless.

 In 2000, an impoundment failed in Martin County, Kentucky, spilling more than 300 million gallons of sludge into tributaries of the Big Sandy River.
 The disaster — nearly 30 times larger than the Exxon Valdez spill — killed virtually all aquatic life for 70 miles downstream.
 At the time, the U.S. Environmental Protection Agency called it the worst environmental disaster east of the Mississippi.

 More recently, in February, 2014, a coal slurry spill at a processing facility in Kanawha County, West Virginia, released more than 100,000 gallons of toxic material into Fields Creek, blackening the water for roughly six miles and polluting the downstream Kanawha River.
 This incident was not the first violation of water quality code at this particular plant.
 The operator, Patriot Coal, had received a citation by the W.V.
 Department of Environmental Protection as recently as November 2013 for allowing black liquid to discharge into South Hollow.

 Who’s to blame?

 The coal industry has maintained a tight grip on Appalachia for decades, going back to the days of union-busting, often using violence.
 In recent years, coal companies have paid handsomely — in campaign contributions — to get and keep lawmakers on their side who either turn a blind eye to the community suffering or prevent environmental regulators from doing their job.

 Appalachian Voices led a team of organizations in uncovering tens of thousands of Clean Water Act violations by the three largest coal operators in Kentucky.
-We sued the state for failing to enforce the law, and secured historic settlements against International Coal Group, and against Frasure Creek Mining.
+We sued the state for failing to enforce the law, and secured historic settlements against International Coal Group and Frasure Creek Mining.